chaidhat/compiler/README.md

 ![MinimalistiC Programming Language & Compiler](https://github.com/Chai112/MinC-Compiler/blob/master/doc/thumb.png)

 ## About
-This is a personal project of mine of trying to teach myself...
+This is a personal project of mine to...
-1. how compilers work
+1. learn how compilers work, writing low level languages, CPU architecture.
-2. how to write assembly (for an x86 Intel & CPU architecture)
+2. offer this as a learning experience by publically sharing my ideas and documented src code
-3. the C programming language
+3. create a super-simple C-like programming language as a good starting step for LL programming
-4. (teach myself how to use Vim)
+4. (learn to use VIm)

 it's a fun challenge.\
 \